 2007 Prize: Webster K. Cavenee, Ph.D.

 Keynote Speaker: David Allan, President and Chief Executive Officer, YM Biosciences

-Director, Ludwig Institute for Cancer Research, Distinguished Professor, University of California, San Diego, Member of the National Academy of Sciences and the Institute of Medicine of the National Academies
+Director of Strategic Alliances in Central Nervous System Cancers, Ludwig Institute for Cancer Research, San Diego, Distinguished Professor, University of California, San Diego, Member of the National Academy of Sciences and the Institute of Medicine of the National Academies

 - The Albert Szent-Györgyi Prize Committee selected Dr. Cavenee for his seminal discoveries in the genetic mechanisms of human cancer.
 Specifically, his research provided the first evidence for the existence of tumor suppressor genes, one of the most influential breakthroughs in cancer research.